grisha/grisha.github.com/source/_posts/2017-10-20-blockchain-in-postgresql-part-2.markdown

 categories:
 ---

+Update: there is now a [better write up](/blog/2017/12/15/blockchain-and-postgres/) of the PostgreSQL schema.
+This post was rather half-baked as much was still not understood when I wrote it.

 In a [previous post](/blog/2017/10/10/postgre-as-a-full-node/) I described a simplistic schema to store the Bitcoin blockchain in PostgreSQL.
 In this post I'm investigating pushing the envelope